mlillas/Python-IP-camera/README.md

 # One Time Setup:
-- Install latest Python version from: https://www.python.org/ftp/python/3.10.0/python-3.10.0-amd64.exe
+- Install latest Python version if you don't have it
 - Run 'requirements.bat'
 - Edit login details in 'config.py'
 - Edit videoCapture url/rtsp inside 'capture.py' (Must be in the right format for your specific IP camera)